 We don’t take the time to get to know our own mind and body to ask ourselves: what really turns us on?
-How do we feel emotionally, and spiritually about our desires?
+How do we feel emotionally and spiritually about our desires?

 You are the longest and closest lover you have.
 Take the time to learn about your body.
 Learn about your desires, pleasures, and how you want to express yourself.
-This will help you figure out your own truth instead of relying on others to tell you what you are suppose to think and feel.
+This will help you figure out your own truth instead of relying on others to tell you what you are supposed to think and feel.

 3. Self Pleasure & Sexual Confidence